OUR COVID-19 RESPONSE

 Infant/child formula, diapers, food and other needed supplies

-Support case mangement and food/supply needs for sheltering of immigrant population and women in the shelter
+Support case management and food/supply needs for sheltering of immigrant population and women in the shelter.
+Safety equipment and supplies related to COVID as well as expanded Zoom licenses to support virtual learning

 Provide supports for increased need in the dental clinic program